franzprante/reprod-fin-copied/content/post/2016-11-11-easy-tricks-you-mightve-missed.md

 These are just a few of my favorite tricks.
 A comprehensive list is available in the [RStudio IDE Cheatsheet](https://www.rstudio.com/wp-content/uploads/2016/01/rstudio-IDE-cheatsheet.pdf) or follow @rstudiotips on Twitter to learn a few tricks every week.

-What’s your favorite RStudio tip?
+What's your favorite RStudio tip?